 Hail Mary! – so many versions

-Still on the theme of weddings – well it is St Valentine’s Day, we explore a little about this ancient prayer.
+Still on the theme of weddings – well it is always a popular choice, we explore a little about this ancient prayer.

-Ave Maria or Hail Mary! is a Roman Catholic prayer addressing the Virgin Mary.
+Ave Maria or Hail Mary! is an iconic Roman Catholic prayer addressing the Virgin Mary.
 The prayer in its original state has been known since 6th century.
 Originally spoken or chanted the prayer has been added to and amended over time, taking on its present form around 1568.

 Hail Mary, full of grace,